 In order to preserve liquidity and ensure that our ability to fulfill our primary mission is not placed at undue risk, we have not made certain annual amortization payments to OPM for CSRS and FERS.
-In 2023 and 2022, we were unable to make the CSRS payments of \$3.0 billion and \$2.3 billion and the full payments of \$2.1 billion and \$1.6 billion towards our FERS obligations, respectively.
-However, we did remit partial payments of \$600 million and \$500 million towards our FERS obligation for 2023 and 2022, respectively.
+In 2023, we were unable to make the CSRS payment of \$3.0 billion and the full payment of \$2.1 billion towards our FERS obligation.
+However, we did remit a partial payment of \$600 million towards our 2023 FERS obligation.